Uvacoder/port-sheeepdev/data/blog/asterisks-when-typing-password-linux.md

 title_prefix: Linux beginnings
 title: Showing Asterisks When Typing Password In Linux
 date: '2022-01-30'
+description: Some linux beginners get confused when typing their password, because it actually does not echo to the terminal.
 ---

 Some linux beginners get confused when typing their password, because it actually does not echo to the terminal.